 What we like: Near-optimal balance of glide, grip, adhesion, and packability.

-What we don’t: Not as long-lasting as 100% nylon designs.
+What we don’t: Not as long-lasting as 100%-nylon designs like Black Diamond's Ascension.

 Backcountry Ski Boots or Mountaineering Boots